pirocorp/Reconnaissance-Fundamentals/02. Active Reconnaissance/README.md

 #### Directory Listings

 **Directory listings** refer to a feature provided by web servers that displays a list of files and subdirectories within a specific directory when no default file (like index.html) is present.
-While this feature can be useful for legitimate administrative purposes, if not properly secured, it can inadvertently expose the server's file structure to attackers.
+While this feature can be helpful to for legitimate administrative purposes, if not adequately secured, it can inadvertently expose the server's file structure to attackers.

 ## Tools